Classes for Actors & Performers in Boston

 Friday, 5:00pm-6:00pm

 Laughing Club is a wellness practice created by Christopher Bayes, renowned teacher and Head of Physical Acting for the David Geffen School of Drama at Yale.
-The workshop is for actors, performers, and anyone with a desire to explore the health benefits of laughter.
+The workshop is for actors, performers & anyone with a desire to explore the health benefits of laughter.
 Christopher Bayes is Professor in the Practice of Acting and Head of Physical Acting at David Geffen School of Drama, Director of the Pandemonium Studio, and Artistic Advisor for Studio Playground.
 Laughing Club was featured on NY1/New Yorker of the Week.

-Movement
+Movement Weekend Workshop

 Instructed by Alexander Crespo-Rosario

-Dates Will Be Announced Soon
+Dates Will Be Announced

 Transform pedestrian movement into dance through observation, playful improvisation, and physical exercises.
 Not an experienced dancer?
 No worries!
 This class focuses on guiding participants to create movement phrases which enhance expression and narrative storytelling.
 Students will explore elements of choreography, clown, and ensemble dance.